makemek/line-liff/README.md

 # Answer

-I pick Nodejs because the project doesn't require doing any performance intensive operations on the backend.
+I pick javascript (Nodejs) because the project doesn't require doing any performance intensive operations on the backend.
 Tasks are about handling HTTP requests, responding to events, and communicating with external services.
 Nodejs is excellent at dealing with asynchronous tasks.